 Growing up in north Denver, Keith Villa would frequent Mexican restaurants with his family and enjoy a creamy, sweet, rice-based drink brought to the table in what looked like a metal cocktail shaker.

 This milky, cinnamon-spiked, non-alcoholic concoction was Horchata, a staple of Latin America.
-Like so…Continue
+Like so many things of childhood, Villa drank it in happily — but it…Continue

 Added by HispanicPro on January 9, 2015 at 10:27am — No Comments